Serving as national environmental counsel to the largest automotive services company in North America.

 Serving as hazardous materials transportation counsel to Fortune 100 non-alcoholic beverage company.

 Successfully represented a Fortune 100 global aerospace, defense, and security company in a CERCLA cost-allocation arbitration before the American Arbitration Association that resulted in an award saving the client millions of dollars in future response costs.

 Successfully represented a major industrial minerals company on TSCA compliance issues arising out of an EPA investigation.

 Successfully defended a leading global flooring manufacturer in nuisance litigation.

-Represented Fortune 500 global security company in connection with remediation activities at a former facility in Georgia.
+Represented a Fortune 100 global aerospace, defense, and security company in connection with remediation activities at a former facility in Georgia.

 Successfully defended the City of Atlanta in litigation brought by Fulton County, Georgia challenging the City’s waste-hauling contracts.
 The case resulted in the Georgia Supreme Court invalidating historic flow control legislation on dormant commerce clause grounds.
 See Fulton County v.
 City of Atlanta, 280 Ga.
 353, 629 S.E.2d 196 (Ga.
 2006).
 Successfully obtained an award of attorneys’ fees for the City of Atlanta as a result of the invalidation.